TORNADO HQ: waiting on update ...

 inches in diameter possible

-statute miles north and south of a line from 30 miles west southwest
+statute miles north and south of a line from 40 miles north

 PRECAUTIONARY/PREPAREDNESS ACTIONS...